evolutionlandorg/docs/getting-started/game-entities/apostle/breed.md

 ### Close Relatives

-This is a big NO. Brothers and sisters, immediate family members can not breed.
+This is a big NO. Brothers and sisters, immediate family members, can not breed.

 ## Cool Down Time